-The way of Mary, Our Lady, Mother of God
+The Way of Mary, Our Lady, Mother of God

-Her final journey is to become the adoptive mother of John and so of the budding Christian community.
-It is then likely that she found a home with John in Ephesus, where she was to act as an anchor between the human family of Jesus and the international Christian family.
+Her final journey is to become the adoptive mother of John, and so of the budding Christian community.
+It is likely that she found a home with John in Ephesus, in modern Turkey, where she was to act as an anchor between the human family of Jesus and the international Christian family.

 Mary of the Way, pray for us all.